hackforla/design-systems/.github/ISSUE_TEMPLATE/blank-issue.md

 ---
-name: -New issue
+name: Blank issue
-about: Create a new issue.
-Formatting included to get you started
+about: Basic formatting included to get you started
 title: ''
 labels: ''
 assignees: ''